kareemzok/splash-header/readme.txt

 If you directly updated your plugin from plugin page and changes didn't work please deactivate it then activate.

 == Changelog ==

+= 1.14.2 =
+* Fix bugs	  : Update readme file
+* Improvement : Add logo to the plugin directory
+* Improvement : Add logo to the admin menu

 = 1.14.1 =
 * Fix bugs	  : Loading font-awsome webfont